John Robinson (pastor): A minority travel to America

 Then I proclaimed a fast there, at the river of Ahava, that we might afflict ourselves before our God, to seek of him a right way for us, and for our little ones, and for all our substance.

 At the sailing of the Speedwell from Delfshaven, part of Robinson's Farewell sermon said:I charge you before God and his blessed angels that you follow me no further than you have seen me follow Christ.
 If God reveal anything to you by any other instrument of His, be as ready to receive it as you were to receive any truth from my ministry, for I am verily persuaded the Lord hath more truth and light yet to break forth from His holy word.

 The Lutherans cannot be drawn to go beyond what Luther saw.
 Whatever part of His will our God has revealed to Calvin, they (Lutherans) will rather die than embrace it; and the Calvinists, you see, stick fast where they were left by that great man of God, who yet saw not all things.
 This is a misery much to be lamented.The sermon lasted ‘a good part of the day’.

 The Mayflower reached the coast of what is now Massachusetts on 21 November 1620.
 For the next several years, the Pilgrims awaited the arrival of Robinson and the rest of the congregation.

 The departure for most of the rest of the congregation was delayed for several years.
 Robinson became ill on 22 February 1625 but recovered enough to preach twice the next day, which was Sunday.
-By the next Sunday, Reverend John Robinson was dead.
 He died on 1 March and was interred on 4 March at the Pieterskerk.